Dimers and Imaginary geometry: Background

-All we will need to recall for now is the following fact which is easy to understand.
-Let $z_1,z_2,\ldots,z_k$ be distinct points in $D$.
-A landmark result of Lawler, Schramm and Werner \cite{LSW} shows that loop erased random walk in a domain $D^\d$ of $\Z^2$ approximating $D$ from a vertex closest to $z_i$ converges as $\delta \to 0$ to a radial SLE$_2$ curve from a point on the boundary picked according to harmonic measure from $z_i$, to $z_i$ (the convergence is in the Hausdorff sense for curves up to reparametrisation).
-It is shown in Theorem 1.5 of \cite{SLE} that the branch from a point in a domain is almost surely unique; it is easy to see that this branch is unique a.s. for Lebesgue-almost every point $z \in D$.
-(Actually Theorem 1.5 in \cite{SLE} deals with uniform spanning tree in the sphere but the same argument works in a domain, see \cite{SLE}, Theorem 11.1.)
-It is therefore easy to deduce:
+The breakthrough papers of Schramm \cite{SLE} followed by the paper of Lawler, Schramm and Werner \cite{LSW} established, among other things, the existence and a precise description of the scaling limit of a uniform spanning tree of a domain on a square lattice.
+We call this limit the \emph{continuum uniform spanning tree}.
+The following lemma is a consequence of their work which relies on the major result in \cite{LSW} that loop erased random walk when rescaled converges to a SLE$_2$ curve and Wilson's algorithm (see Section A.3 for background on Wilson's algorithm).
+For now we state the following proposition which is a simple consequence of their work.

-\begin{prop}[Wilson's algorithm in the continuum] Let $D$ be a domain and $z_1,\ldots, z_k \in D$.
+\begin{prop}[Wilson's algorithm in the continuum] Let $D$ be a simply connected domain and $z_1,\ldots, z_k \in D$.
 We can sample the (a.s. unique) branches of the continuum wired UST in a domain $D$ from $z_1,\ldots, z_k$ as follows.
-Given the branches $\eta_i$ from $z_i$ for $1\le i < j$, we inductively sample the branch from $z_j$ as follows.
-We pick a point $p$ from the boundary of $D' = D \setminus \cup_{1\le i \le j} \eta_i$ according to harmonic measure from $z_j$ and draw an SLE$_2$ curve in $D'$ from $p$ to $z_{j}$.
-The joint law of the branches do not depend on the order in which we sample the branches. \end{prop}
+Given the branches $\gamma_i$ from $z_i$ for $1\le i < j$, we inductively sample the branch from $z_j$ as follows.
+We pick a point $p$ from the boundary of $D' := D \setminus \cup_{1\le i < j} \gamma_i$ according to harmonic measure from $z_j$ and draw a radial SLE$_2$ curve in $D'$ from $p$ to $z_{j}$.
+The joint law of the branches does not depend on the order in which we sample the branches. \end{prop}

+Readers interested in a more precise exposition are referred to Section A.4 of the supplementary.

-\paragraph{Coupling with a GFF.} Let $D$ be a domain whose boundary $\beta$ is a smooth closed curve and let $x$ be a marked point in the boundary of the domain.
+\paragraph{Coupling with a GFF} Let $D$ be a simply connected domain whose boundary $\beta$ is a smooth closed curve and let $x$ be a marked point in the boundary of the domain.
 Let us parametrise the boundary $\beta$ of $D$ in an anticlockwise direction (meaning that $D$ lies to left of the curve) and such that $\beta(0) = x$.
 We define \textbf{intrinsic winding boundary condition} on $(D,x)$ to be a function $u$ defined on the boundary by $u_{(D,x)}(\beta(t)) : = W_{\i}(\beta[0,t])$.
 We call $u_{(D,x)}$ the intrinsic winding boundary function and extend it harmonically to $D$.